-This simple dessert is a twist on the old chocolate wafer icebox/zebra cake and key lime pie.
+Key lime icebox cups are a twist on the old chocolate wafer zebra cake and key lime pie.
 Silky, rich, creamy and DECADENT!
 Key lime lovers will rave about this no bake dessert.

 OMG – these little dessert cups are exceptional.
 Four ingredients.
 No baking.
 Amazing taste and texture.
 And easy to make.

 The key lime or lime flavor shines through and the chocolate wafer (which softens into cake after being in the fridge for several hours) is a nice addition running through the cups.
 The four ingredients in this recipe are key limes/limes, sweetened condensed milk, whipping cream and chocolate wafers.
 TIP: Don’t worry about the exact quantities when you are layering the cookies and filling, but I suggest that you use a bit more filling than cookie as the cookies will expand.

 The true key lime filling uses key limes of course.
 Key limes are much smaller than limes, are more tart and may be more difficult to find in your grocery store.
 I actually prefer and use limes instead.
 In fact, I even cheat further by using half fresh lime juice and half lime juice from the bottle (shhh).

 If your guests like key lime anything, this is a guaranteed winner.